ytcs/ytcs.github.io/_posts/2025-06-08-llm-cognitive-load.md

 #### Blocks World
 This block-stacking puzzle requires rearranging blocks from an initial configuration to a specified goal state.
 The objective is to find the minimum number of moves.
 Valid moves are restricted to the topmost block of any stack, which can be placed either on an empty space to start a new stack or on top of another block.
 The complexity is controlled by the number of blocks.
 While part of the original study, this puzzle was excluded from our main analysis due to its stochastic nature, which introduces significant noise into the performance data.

-## The Postulate of Computational Work
+## The Three Components of Cognitive Load

 Our approach starts with a simple idea about how LLMs solve problems: